hexian000/kcptun-libev/README.md

 "method": "// name here"
 ```

 If the encryption is not enabled or not even compiled, no packet overhead is consumed.
-However, unexpected packets may cause undefined behavior because no authenticate tag was added either.
-We are not responsible for such vulnerabilities.
-Please only disable encryption when no unexpected packets could be recieved.
-For example: traffic is already protected by Wireguard.
+However, no authentication tag is added to protect the server from well-crafted packets by an attacker.
+In this case, security relies on third-party libraries.
+We recommend that users only disable encryption when unexpected packets cannot be received.
+For example: the traffic is already protected by Wireguard etc.

 In practice, we suggest user to use `--genpsk` command-line argument to generate a strong random preshared key instead of using a simple password.